 While pleasant temperatures are a given on the Big Island, sunny skies are not.

-Clouds are a very normal phenomenon on the Big Island, especially around Hilo and Puna.
-Most days on this side if the Island will be a mix of sunshine, clouds, and an occasional spatter of rain.
+Clouds are normal here, especially around Hilo and Puna.
+Most days on this side of the island are a mix of sun, cloud, and the occasional spatter of rain.

-Other areas with lots of cloudy weather are the central and south Kona coast, the valleys in the north including Waipi’o valley, and Pahala in the south.
-The sunniest skies and the best beach weather can be found on the Kohala coast.
+Other cloudy areas include the central and south Kona coast, the northern valleys including Waipiʻo, and Pahala in the south.
+The sunniest skies and the best beach weather sit on the Kohala coast.

 You can find the average yearly cloud cover for the Big Island on the map below.
-A value of 1 on this map means that there are clouds the whole year, while a value of ‘0’ means the skies are always clear.
+A value of 1 means clouds the whole year; a value of 0 means the skies are always clear.

 Hilo: the rainiest city in the USA

-With all of that out of the way it is time to address the elephant in the room: Is Hilo really the rainiest city in the USA, and, if so, why on earth should we visit it?
+With all of that out of the way, time to address the elephant in the room: is Hilo really the rainiest city in the USA, and, if so, why on earth should you visit it?

 So why should you visit?

-- Well, first of all, outside of the hurricane season it is rare to have totally rainy days in Hilo.
-More often than not, it will rain for an hour and then the sun will return.
+- Outside of hurricane season it is rare to get a fully rainy day in Hilo.
+More often it rains for an hour and then the sun comes back.

-- Rain also often is local, so if you really cant stand the rain you can jump in your car and drive 30 minutes to find sunshine.
+- Rain here is also local, so if you really cannot stand it you can get in the car and drive 30 minutes to find sun.